EduStudentTex/primeiro-commit-exe-display-flex-css/README.md

 FlexBox Exercise
+  You can see the web page here: http://flexboxexercise-tex.com/

   This project is a simple HTML and CSS exercise aimed at practicing the use of Flexbox layout.
 It demonstrates a basic webpage layout utilizing Flexbox properties for creating a responsive design.